slowernews/wisdom-tldr/chapters/chapter_1_self.md

 you fail by the same reasons that you sometimes you will succeed

 Calling it an experiment gives you permission to fail. -- A.J.
-Jacobs -->
+Jacobs

+> *'You’re going to make mistakes in life.
+It’s what you do after the mistakes that counts.' -- Brandi Chastain* -->